runmat-org/runmat/docs/wasm/WASM_UP_PLAN.md

      - ✅ `RunMatWasm` exposes `dispose()` (mirrored by the TypeScript wrapper) which cancels executions, drops stdin handlers, and prevents hosts from reusing dead sessions.
 Hosts can call `session.dispose()` when unmounting a REPL tab to free memory without reloading the wasm blob.
    - [x] Validate memory growth (wasm `memory.grow`) stays within limits and document thresholds for hosts.
      - ✅ `RunMatWasm::memoryUsage()` (surfaced as `session.memoryUsage()` in TS) reports the current heap size in bytes/pages so hosts can monitor growth.
 The README now explains how to use the API and which init options control GPU/memory budgets.
+   - ✅ `cargo check -p runmat-wasm --target wasm32-unknown-unknown` now succeeds after aligning the wasm bindings with the plotting/runtime refactor: `detach_web_renderer` comes from the `plotting::web` module, figure errors cover `InvalidAxesHandle`, stdout subscriptions live in a wasm-only thread-local registry (no `Send + Sync` requirements on `js_sys::Function`), snapshot streams use the correct `ReadableStream` API, and the filesystem parser builds `FsMetadata`/`DirEntry` via new constructors instead of touching private fields.
+This unblocks the remaining “Session bring-up” verification work in Section A.

 ## B. Plotting & Figure Bridge
 1. **Canvas management**